 Current Projects

 For example, why is it so challenging to save money?
 Why is it so challenging to exercise?
 Why is it so easy to over indulge in tasty foods?
 Why do we succumb to alcohol or drug addictions?
 Why is it so challenging to maintain a healthy lifestyle?
-Why is it so challenging to engage in environmentally-friendly behaviors?
+Why is it so challenging to engage in sustainable behaviors?

 These types of behaviors stem from decisions that traverse time and involve uncertainty.
 More specifically, we often must choose between what matters to us right now and what will matter to us down the road.
 These are called intertemporal choices.
 Many people exhibit what’s called “temporal discounting,” where we overvalue what satisfies us now and undervalue (i.e., “discount”) future outcomes.
 Temporal discounting is also called future discounting, delay discounting, time discounting, or impulsive choice.